qzapwy/home-assistant/README.md

 Devices:
  - Two Yeelight RGB bulbs in one group
  - Presence dection for two people based on NMAP scanning
+ - DHT22 sensor for internal temperature and humidity
  - Two Chromecasts
  - Climate details from Darksky